by Tracy Johnson

 Keep this in mind as you compare results, too.
-A major station event can have an effect on everyone in the market, not just a direct competitor.
+A major station event can affect everyone in the market, not just a direct competitor.
 For example, if a rock station carries the local NFL team’s games, there’s an audience exchange that could trigger a chain reaction.

 Track The Panel